Thousands fill Washington's streets to protest Israel's war in Gaza during Netanyahu visit

 “Bibi, Bibi, We’re not done!
-The intifada has just begun!” they shouted, referring to Netanyahu by his nickname.
-Other protesters chanted, “Netanyahu, you can’t hide.
-You’re committing genocide.”
+The intifada has just begun!” protesters shouted, referring to Netanyahu by his nickname.
+“Netanyahu, you can’t hide.
+You’re committing genocide," other protesters shouted.

-At Union Station, protesters climbed a flag pole and chanted “shame on you” as police dragged somebody away.
-At least two people were seen being treated for the effect of chemical agents to the eyes.

 Mary Kaileh, a Palestinian woman who moved to the U.S. from the West Bank 17 years ago and now lives in Baltimore, said her people have been ignored and mistreated for decades.
 She’s not convinced protests will change anything in terms of convincing American politicians to act, but she wasn’t about to stay home.